The American Automobile Industry in World War Two

 Exploded View and Parts Listing for the Twin Disc Model X8708A Transmission:

-Muncie Gear Works-Built Model X8708A Transmission: As noted on page 207 of the Engine Description above, the transmission was also built by authorized licensees.
+Muncie Gear Works-Built Model X8708A Transmission: As noted on page 207 of the Engine Description above, authorized licensees also built the transmission.
 Apparently, the Twin Disc Clutch Company was not able to keep up with production during World War Two, and other companies became involved.
 One of the authorized licensees was the Muncie Gear Works in Muncie, IN.

 This Gray Marine Motor Company engine with a transmission is part of the collection at the Indiana Military Museum in Vincennes, IN.
 Author's Photo.